ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+behaved and heavy losing regiments at
+the Fort Donnelson battle, and part of
 which was aboard, I began to inter,
 rogate him on the subject.
 His
 philosophy was so much in die Falstaman